Palitha Silva: Beyond acting

 He worked as the Workshop director of The Young Learners' Center at the British Council.
 He stated that his greatest ambition is to be a writer.
 He has published two novels, E Deegeka Giyaya in 1998 and the Athek Barata Henduvak on 8 October 2004.
 He also works as director, scriptwriter and a lecturer on cinematography.

 Filmography

 Silva started his film career with Kawuluwa in 1987, directed by Jackson Anthony with a minor role.
 His most popular cinema acting came through films Sir Last Chance, Anagarika Dharmapala Srimathano and Maharaja Ajasath.
 The role in Maharaja Ajasath as Arahat Devadatta was highly praised by the critics.
+He was also cast in the international film Shadow of the Cobra starring Art Malik, Michael Woods and Arthur Dignam.